 - Start now: prepare your facility fully well before May 2021!

-While there’s still time to get ready for the implementation date, starting now will enable you to uncover any key gaps which could affect your certification status if left unaddressed.
-This will give you ample opportunity to update your processes to align with the new code before it goes into effect this spring.
+Be sure to uncover any key gaps which could affect your certification status if left unaddressed.
+This will give you ample opportunity to update your processes to align with the new code.

 See how SafetyChain helps support compliance with GFSI-recognized schemes, including SQF, in this guide.